-I study ancient philosophy--primarily ethics, politics, and moral psychology--and have mostly written about Plato on these topics, but I also have substantial interests in Stoicism, especially Epictetus, and in contemporary moral psychology.
+I study ancient philosophy--primarily ethics, politics, and moral psychology--and have mostly written about Plato on these topics, but I also have substantial interests in Aristotle and Stoicism, and in contemporary moral psychology.

 My monograph, Plato's Moral Psychology: Intellectualism, the Divided Soul, and Desire for Good (OUP 2017), challenges a mainstream narrative according to which Socrates believes that we always do what we believe to be best, but Plato introduces good-independent motivations in order to accommodate phenomena like akratic action.
 I argue instead that Socrates AND Plato claim that we have a natural desire for good, that motivations conflicting with this desire are unwilling, and that Socrates "de-attributes" such conflicting motivations but Plato assigns them to non-rational parts of the soul, so that they still belong to the agent.
 These non-rational parts also aim at the good--in keeping with Plato's teleological psychology--but under a limited conception.

 My next project, 'Human Agency and Cause from Aristotle to Alexander' is to recover anti-determinist arguments in antiquity.

 You can find penultimate drafts to my published papers on Academia.edu

 As of July 1, 2022, I am editor of Oxford Studies in Ancient Philosophy.
 Contributors should submit their articles to firstname.lastname@example.org.

 2017.
 Plato’s Moral Psychology: Intellectualism, the Divided Soul, and the Desire for Good (Oxford)